Collections In Configuration Manager | Ultimate Guide

 Rule Types

-There are five different types of rules you can use to add devices in to the collection, they are
+There are four different types of rules you can use to add devices in to the collection, they are

 Direct Membership